ithinkdancan/custom-sidebars/readme.txt

 5. screenshot-5.png The sidebar sb1 has replace the sidebar footer 1 in the front-end.

 == Changelog ==

+= 1.0 =
+*       Fixed: Special characters make sidebars undeletable
+*       Added: Child/parent pages support
+*       Improved interface to handle hundreds of sidebars easily
+*       Added: Ajax support for creating an editing sidebars from the widget page
+*       Added: Italian translation

+= 0.8.2 =
+* 	Fixed: Problems with spanish translation
+*	Added: Dutch and German language files
+* 	Fixed: Some css issues with WP3.3

+= 0.8.1 =
+*	Fixed: You can assign sidebars to your pages again.

 = 0.8 =
 *	Fixed: Category hierarchy is now handled properly by the custom sidebars plugin.